 Figure 4.
 Adult male phalaenopsis mite, Tenuipalpus pacificus Baker.
 Illustration by Division of Plant Industry.

 Elongate reddish eggs are laid on the surface of the leaf, usually along the midrib.
 The eggs hatch in about three weeks into the larval stage which has three pairs of legs.
 All other stages have four pairs of legs.
 The larva molts into the protonymph in about two weeks.
 The protonymph molts into the deutonymph in about two weeks and to the adult stage in about two weeks, according to Dosse (1954).
-The life cycle is approximately two months depending upon the temperature and humidity.
+The life cycle spans approximately two months depending on the temperature and humidity.
 There are several generations per year.

 This mite is host specific to the Orchidaceae and Polypodiaceae plant families.

 Known hosts of Orchidaceae: Aerides, Cattleya, Cypripedium, Dendrobium, Grammatophyllum, Oncidium, Phalaenopsis and Saccolabium.

 Known hosts of Polypodiaceae: Davallia fejeensis and Platycerium sp.